-5. Equality Statement
+5. Equality statement

-Some children have an increased risk of abuse, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
-We are committed to antidiscriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face.

-We give special consideration to children who:

-- Have special educational needs and/or disabilities (SEND) or health conditions - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language (EAL) - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of female genital mutilation (FGM), sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - · Are at risk due to either their own or a family member's mental health needs - · Are looked after or previously looked after - Are missing or absent from education for prolonged periods and/or repeat occasions - Whose parent/carer has expressed an intention to remove them from school to be home educated
+- Some children have an increased risk of abuse, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it. - Connex is committed to anti-discriminatory practice and recognise children's diverse circumstances.
+We ensure that all children have the same protection, regardless of any barriers they may face. - We give special consideration to children who: - O Have special educational needs and/or disabilities (SEND) or health conditions - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language (EAL) - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of female genital mutilation (FGM), sexual exploitation, forced marriage, or radicalisation - o Are asylum seekers - o Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after - o Are missing or absent from education for prolonged periods and/or repeat occasions - Whose parent/carer has expressed an intention to remove them from school to be home educated